To find out more, contact Nick Levett (+44 (0)20 7427 4908) or call us on +44 (0)20 7353 6381 for a confidential discussion.

 Commercial & Chancery

-Gus is building a broad commercial practice and is able to advise and provide representation in relation to pensions, financial services, and general commercial matters.
-Gus recently advised and drafted legislation for a public authority in the Middle East in preparation for planned reform of jurisdiction’s statute on company law, instructed as part of team led by Andrew Spink QC and David E. Grant.
+Gus has a broad commercial practice and is able to advise and provide representation in relation to pensions, financial services, and general commercial matters.

 - being instructed, unled, in a matter relating to the insolvency of one of the last remaining deep coal mines in the UK, Hatfield Colliery

-- being instructed in international arbitration proceedings in relation to the breach of a joint venture agreement
+- being instructed as part of a junior counsel team in international arbitration proceedings in relation to the breach of a joint venture agreement

 - being instructed to attend court on behalf of a major bank in a complex case relating to manipulation of the dollar Libor rate, assisting Michael Bowes QC